 And then there are the students.
 The training syllabus currently doesn't allow student pilots to use EFBs as sole-source of navigation materials, meaning they still need something to carry their tools of trade.

-Yes, contrary to rumours, the flight bag is alive and well and living in the back seat, but they look very different now to what some of us were used to when we started out in aviation.
+Yes, contrary to rumors, the flight bag is alive and well and living in the back seat, but they look very different now to what some of us were used to when we started out in aviation.

 In days gone, the flight bag was basically a three-dimensional oblong with a handle on top with three length-wise dividers on the inside.
 The more up-market varieties might have a zipper on the outside and a combination lock.

 The 21st Century flight bag is tailored specifically to aviation, taking into account the shapes and sizes of everything we're likely to carry.
-They're stylish, multi functional, ballistic, waterproof, fully-compartmentalised storage machines that, if anything, are more important in a general aviation cockpit than they were before because of the number of gadgets that now accompany us in flight.
+They're stylish, multi functional, ballistic, waterproof, fully-compartmentalized storage machines that, if anything, are more important in a general aviation cockpit than they were before because of the number of gadgets that now accompany us in flight.

 It would seem that the proliferation of the EFB has not killed off the flight bag... it's just given us one more thing to put in it!